Skip to content

 Choose Kahoot if you:

-• Need proven learning evidence to justify the tool to administrators (70% of studies, effect size 1.492)
+• Need proven learning evidence to justify the tool to admins (70% of studies, effect size 1.492, Özdemir 2025)

-• Have students who need read-aloud, high-contrast, or Accuracy mode (no speed scoring)
+• Have students who need read-aloud, high-contrast, or Accuracy Mode (no speed scoring)

 Kahoot thrives in rooms.
 The countdown music starts, and something shifts.
 Thirty students paying attention at the same time is rare.
 That’s Kahoot’s real value.